Thabet-Chaaouri/Instruction-Tuning/README.md

 - [Finetune LLAMA2 using Qlora](https://www.philschmid.de/sagemaker-llama2-qlora)
   In this blog, LLaMA2 was instruction-tuned (on multi task instructions using dolly 15k dataset) using Qlora to fit training into a T4 tier colab.
 Comparing this experiment to the previous one, additional preprocessing was conducted to pack multiple samples to one sequence of 2048 length to have a more efficient training so that we passed from 15K samples (to train on in the previous experiment) to 1591 sequence to train on.

-  As we did this additional preprocessing,w e had to tokenize our input sequences and as result to use the simple Trainer and not the TRL SFTtrainer.
+  As we did this additional preprocessing, we had to tokenize our input sequences and as result to use the simple Trainer and not the TRL SFTtrainer.

   Finally when comparing the two experiments (using 4 accumulation steps and a train batch size of 2) on a T4 free colab GPU: the first experiment would take 330h and the second would take 32h.
 If I choose a batch size larger than 2 I get CUDA out of memory.
 Checkout this [Colab notebook](https://colab.research.google.com/drive/1OOtPNwJLa3upPqGFkzJYxauo0YTSWtZ4)